altayaydemir/altay-dot-wtf/data/notes/how-to-design-a-checkout-experience.md

 ---
-title: How to design a great checkout experience
+title: How to design a checkout experience
 date: '2020-11-11T20:33:52Z'
 tags:
   - design